alvisarizky/alvisarizky/README.md

 - 👋 Hi, I’m @alvisarizky
-- 👀 I’m interested in learning flutter and UI/UX Design
+- 👀 I’m interested in learning flutter and UI/UX Design and Blockchain Programming
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning flutter and also sometimes learn Blockchain or Web3
-- 💞️ I’m looking to collaborate on programmer and designer outside
 - 📫 How to reach me? you can email me alvisarizky@gmail.com

 <!---